Legb4/HeliX/readme.md

     *   Check OS firewall rules on server.
     *   If using LAN IP, ensure it's correct.
 *   **Cannot Connect from Outside LAN:** Verify firewall rules *and* router port forwarding.
 See "Installation & Setup" section 6.
 *   **Registration Failed ("Identifier already taken" or "Invalid identifier format"):** Choose a different temporary ID matching the required format (3-30 chars, letters, numbers, -, \_).
+An error sound may play.
 *   **Chat Request Failed ("User '...' is unavailable."):** Verify peer's ID and ensure they are online and registered.
 The peer might have disconnected.
+An error sound may play.
 *   **Port Conflict ("Address already in use"):** Stop the other application or configure HeliX to use different ports via the manager menu (Options 1-4).
 *   **Handshake Timeout:** If the connection hangs during initiation, check console logs on both clients (enable Client Debug via manager option 6) and the server (enable Server Debug via manager option 5) for errors.
 Network latency or firewall issues could interfere.
+An error sound may play.
 *   **Disconnected by Server (Rate Limit):** If you see an alert about being disconnected for exceeding the rate limit, you sent too many messages too quickly.
 Wait a moment and reconnect.
+An error sound will play.
+*   **No Sound Playing:**
+    *   Check if sounds are muted using the mute button (🔇) in the sidebar.
+    *   Ensure your system/browser volume is not muted or too low.
+    *   Check the browser console (F12) for errors related to loading or playing audio files (e.g., file not found, format not supported, autoplay blocked).
+Autoplay might require user interaction with the page first in some browsers.
+    *   Verify the audio files exist in the `client/audio/` directory.
+*   **Chat Font/Size Not Changing:**
+    *   Ensure you are clicking the "Close" button in the settings pane after making changes (though changes should apply live).
+    *   Check the browser console (F12) for any JavaScript errors related to applying styles.

 ---